 Are you wrestling with work and school holidays right now?
 Here are some tips to help get you through it.

-Holiday care programs are fun, convenient and most people can claim a rebate in the form of the Child Care Subsidy when they use them.
-Even if you don’t want to use holiday care programs for the whole holidays, using it for at least some of the time can help fill the gaps in your care arrangements and give you a break too.
+Holiday care programs are fun and convenient and most people can claim a rebate in the form of the Child Care Subsidy when they use them.
+Even if you don’t want to use holiday care programs for the whole holidays, using them for at least some of the time can help fill the gaps in your care arrangements and give you a break too.

 Research holiday care programs around you and find one that’s a great fit for you and your child.

 A great way to relieve some of the guilt of working during the school holidays is to organise some time during each holiday period for you to spend with your child.
 Even if you can only manage one day off work it can have great benefits.

 Count down until the day with your child to create excitement, and then plan to do things they want to do.
 It might be skating, bike riding, going to the movies, visiting a friend, or going for a swim.
 Filling up one day with wonderful memories like this helps you feel connected with your child and is super fun too.

 There’s always an element of guilt that comes when you have to go to work while your children are on school holidays.
 You feel like you’re being torn in two, not doing anything perfectly.
 Rest assured it’s completely normal to feel that way but there’s no use carrying that guilt around with you!
 Not only does it make you feel bad but it can affect your work performance too.
 There’s no perfect way to parent so know you are doing your best – whether you feel like it or not.

 School holidays are always going to be a challenging time for working parents, but with a little organisation and planning you can make sure it’s a little less stressful for you and your family.